cburgmer/json-path-comparison/QUERY_NAMING_PATTERN.md

 ## Operator notations

-As a comparative approach we try to stay impartial and keep interpretation out of the naming scheme.
-We hence choose to call operators by their form.
-For example we will not make any difference between `$[0]` and `$['a']` and call both "bracket notation".
+As a comparative approach we try to stay impartial and not imply any intent via the naming scheme.
+We hence choose to call operators by their form instead of their potential function.
+For example we will not distinguish between `$[0]` ("subscript operator") and `$['a']` ("child operator") and instead call both "bracket notation".

+This will allow us to take no sides when talking for example about `$[0]` on a document like `{"0": 1}`.
+Is the selector treated as an array index or a key without any wrapping quotes?
+We leave this up to the implementation to decide.

 - array slice `[:]`, e.g. `[0:2]`, `[-1:]`, `[0:3:2]`
 - union `[ , ]`, e.g. `[0, 2]`, `['a', 'b']`, `[1, 3:5]`